Are Wisdom Teeth Necessary for Chewing?

-You may have many questions about and whether you should ask a dentist to remove them.
+You may have many questions about wisdom teeth and whether you should ask a dentist to remove them.
 This third set of molars can cause problems when they begin to erupt in the back of the mouth.
 While not everyone needs to have surgery to have them extracted, it may be good for your oral health and cosmetically.
 You should not have to worry because these teeth do not perform a vital role in your dental wellness or other needs.

 An overview of wisdom teeth